 The local area is ideal for walking, exploring fine medieval villages, antique markets, horse-riding tours, playing golf and more.
 There are wonderful villages in the neighbourhood.
 Castelsagrat (2 km) is the closest village to get bread, a newspaper and a cup of coffee.

 A nice place to have lunch is under the medieval open marketplace in Saint Maurin where the owners are friendly and the lunch menu of the day is simple but good.
-St Maurin is 4 km in the other direction and you will pass Montjoi village on the way which is walking distance fromthe house.
-Roquecor and Lauzerte are larger villages that have the same charm on their hilltops but are busier with nice restaurants, cafes, boutiques and shops.
+St Maurin is 4 km in the other direction and you will pass Montjoi village on the way which is walking distance from the house.
+Roquecor and Lauzerte are larger villages that have the same charm but are busier with nice restaurants, cafes, boutiques and shops.

-The most exquisite address for lunch and dinner and a wonderful experience even for the most spoilt star-restaurant adapt is the three star restaurant of Michel Trama.
+The most exquisite place for lunch and dinner and a wonderful experience is the three star restaurant of Michel Trama.
 It’s an absolute must but expensive.
 His restaurant “Aubergade” is internationally renowned and a 10 minute drive at Puymirol.
 It has been redecorated by famous interior designer Garcia.
 Don’t be surprised to find celebrities dining here.
 Lunch and the house wine are great and reasonably priced.